Pale of Settlement: History

-The territory that would become the Pale first began to enter Imperial Russian hands in 1772, with the First Partition of Poland.
+The Russian Empire did not rule over a significant Jewish population until the territory that would become the Pale first began to enter Imperial Russian hands in 1772 with the First Partition of Poland.
 At the time, most Jews (and in fact most imperial subjects) were restricted in their movements.
 The Pale came into being under the rule of Catherine the Great in 1791, initially as a measure to speed colonization of territory on the Black Sea recently acquired from the Ottoman Empire.
-Jews were allowed to expand the territory available to them, but in exchange Jewish merchants could no longer do business in non-Pale Russia.
+Jews were allowed to expand the territory available to them, but in exchange, Jewish merchants could no longer do business in the Russian interior.

-The institution of the Pale became more significant following the Second Partition of Poland in 1793, since, until then, the empire's (former Muscovy's) Jewish population had been rather limited.
+The institution of the Pale became more significant following the Second Partition of Poland in 1793 because, until then, the empire's Jewish population had been rather limited.
 The dramatic westward expansion of the Russian Empire through the annexation of Polish–Lithuanian territory substantially increased the Jewish population.
-At its height, the Pale had a Jewish population of over five million, and represented the largest component (40 percent) of the world's Jewish population at that time.
+At its height, the Pale had a Jewish population of over five million and represented the largest component (40 percent) of the world's Jewish population at that time.
 The freedom of movement of non-Jewish imperial subjects was greatly increased, but the freedom of movement of Jews was greatly restricted and officially kept within the boundaries of the pale.

 The name "Pale of Settlement" first arose under the rule of Tsar Nicholas I. Under his rule (1825 to 1855), the Pale gradually shrank and became more restrictive.
 In 1827, Jews living in Kiev were severely restricted by imperial decree.
 In 1835 the provinces of Astrakhan and the North Caucasus were removed from the Pale.
 Nicholas tried to remove all Jews from within 80 km of the Austrian Empire's border in 1843.
 In practice, this was very difficult to enforce, and the restrictions were lessened in 1858.

 Tsar Alexander II, who ruled 1855 to 1881, expanded the rights of rich and educated Jews to leave and live beyond the Pale, which led many Jews to believe that the Pale might soon be abolished.
 These hopes vanished when Alexander II was assassinated in 1881.
 Rumors spread that he had been assassinated by Jews, and in the aftermath anti-Jewish sentiment skyrocketed.
 Anti-Jewish pogroms rocked the country from 1881 through 1884.
-The reactionary Temporary regulations regarding the Jews of 1881 prohibited any new Jewish settlement outside of the Pale.
+The reactionary temporary regulations regarding the Jews of 1881 prohibited any new Jewish settlement outside of the Pale.
 The laws also granted peasants the right to demand the expulsion of Jews in their towns.
 The laws were anything but temporary, and would be in full effect until at least 1903.
 In 1910, Jewish members of the State Duma proposed the abolition of the Pale, but the power dynamic of Duma meant that the bill never had a realistic chance to pass.
 Far-right political elements in the Duma responded by proposing that all Jews be expelled from the Russian Empire.